 What is pulmonary rehabilitation?

 Why should you go to pulmonary rehabilitation?
 Well, physical gains, of course!
-But another good reason is it feels so good to move.
+But another good reason is it feels so good to move your body.
 It’s what our bodies are designed for.
 Moving helps bring a sense of normalcy back into life.
 And the decision to go to pulmonary rehabilitation is a positive step that will improve your mental health and mood.

 Personally, I get a lot of comfort from exercise during pulmonary rehabilitation.
 I get a lot of air trapping because my lungs can get air in but they can’t get all the air back out.
 It's like how a balloon feels right before it pops.
 Exercise helps empty my lungs of the “bad” air so I can take deeper breaths and eliminates the discomfort.
-Being short of breath also makes me feel uncomfortable.
-I also get a lot of mucous in my lungs and the exercise helps move it up and out!

 Does pulmonary rehabilitation therapy work?
 Yes, it does!
 This spring my family and I were able to climb 1,190 steps during the American Lung Association Fight For Air Climb!